 This guide will help you get started with the Murf API.
 You’ll learn how to get your API key, and how to make your first TTS API request.

 To use the Murf API, you need an API key.
-If you don’t have one yet, you can sign up for a free account and generate your first API Key.
+If you don’t have one yet, you can create your API Key here.
 Store the key in a secure location, as you’ll need it to authenticate your requests.
 Then, save the key as an environment variable in your terminal.

 To use Murf’s streaming API, you can either use the REST API using an HTTP client to receive audio data in real-time, or use one of our official SDKs.